Richard Stallman: Events leading to GNU

-In the late 1970s and early 1980s, the hacker culture that Stallman thrived on began to fragment.
+In the late 1970s and early 1980s, the hacker culture which Stallman thrived on began to fragment.
 To prevent software from being used on their competitors' computers, most manufacturers stopped distributing source code and began using copyright and restrictive software licenses to limit or prohibit copying and redistribution.
 Such proprietary software had existed before, and it became apparent that it would become the norm.
 This shift in the legal characteristics of software was a consequence triggered by the US Copyright Act of 1976.

 When Brian Reid in 1979 placed time bombs in the Scribe markup language and word processing system to restrict unlicensed access to the software, Stallman proclaimed it "a crime against humanity".
 During an interview in 2008, he clarified that it is blocking the user's freedom that he believes is a crime, not the issue of charging for software.
 Stallman's texinfo is a GPL replacement, loosely based on Scribe; the original version was finished in 1986.

 In 1980, Stallman and some other hackers at the AI Lab were refused access to the source code for the software of a newly installed laser printer, the Xerox 9700.
 Stallman had modified the software for the Lab's previous laser printer (the XGP, Xerographic Printer), so it electronically messaged a user when the person's job was printed, and would message all logged-in users waiting for print jobs if the printer was jammed.
 Not being able to add these features to the new printer was a major inconvenience, as the printer was on a different floor from most of the users.
 This experience convinced Stallman of people's need to be able to freely modify the software they use.